simp/simp-doc/docs/user_guide/Upgrade_SIMP/General_Upgrade_Instructions.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The recommended method for upgrading breaking changes is to create a new Puppet master and migrate your data and clients to it.
-This process follows the path of least destruction; we will guide you through how to back up the existing Puppet master, create a new server, and transfer your clients.
+The recommended method for upgrading breaking changes is to create a new Puppet Server and migrate your data and clients to it.
+This process follows the path of least destruction; we will guide you through how to back up the existing Puppet server, create a new server, and transfer your clients.

 #.
-Set up a new Puppet master that will house your new SIMP environment.
+Set up a new Puppet server that will house your new SIMP environment.

    ..
 NOTE::